rexlabsio/data-transfer-object/docs/advanced_dto_usage.md

 ## Flags

 Flags can be passed to `::make` to allow alternate behaviour for instances.
-Flags are autoloaded by composer and should be imported with `use const`.
+Composer will autoload the namespaced flag constants.
+Import them with `use const`.

 ```php
 use const Rexlabs\DataTransferObject\MUTABLE;